 With bloggers recently feeling the touchy sides of the Dutch and Singaporeans, there seems to be a minor web trend informing expats on how not to behave like cultural cretins.
 If you know what’ s good for you, don’t tell a Dutchman he’s from Holland, and that shtick about chewing gum is getting stale down the Straits.
 As a nation cut off from the planet until two decades ago, Latvians may seem even more baffling than the average species of foreigner .
-But if you’re moving to Riga, making local friends is harder than just not peeing on sacred monuments.
+But if you’re moving to Riga, making local friends is harder than just not peeing on sacred monuments (which foreigners do time and time again to the Freedom Monument – ed.).
 No, to get on the good side of Latvians you need subtler foot (or other appendage) work.

 Mind your language